 The Lowe’s then sold this home to Dr. Philip F.M.
 Gilley Jr. and his wife Joan in 1962.
 Dr. Gilley was an orthodontist in Fitchburg, and installed the pool in the walled garden area of the house.
 They raised their daughter Pamela, and two sons, Philip F.M.
 Gilley III and Carl in the home.

 We purchased the house in 1994 from Phil and Joan and have come to love all that it offers.
 We’ve raised our two daughters, Bridget and Carly who, like the other owners and children raised here, will have a lifetime of wonderful and adventurous memories.

 Our two children have grown and are moving on in life, and the house seems too big for just Linda and I. Hence the birth of the B&B in 2009.
 Started with one room we now offer the full compliment of 3 guest rooms, all with modern en-suite bathrooms and all the beauty this house and grounds has to offer.

 We hope you find this history captures your interest enough to want to come and have a stay.
 The house beckons “A Warm Welcome”.

 Above, Everett and Hilda (Morse) Howarth, son of Fred and father and mother of Moe.
-Sitting in the chair is Moe and Melliss, his wife during their visit in 2012.
+Standing and sitting in the chair to the right is Moe and Melliss, his wife during their visit in 2012.

-The old coy pond, which had been filled in and is now under where the stone patio lies.
+The old coy pond, which had been filled in prior to our purchasing the hoje and is now under where the stone patio and fire pit lies.